ethereum-pocr/whitepaper/whitepaper.md

 Where $÷$ symbol represented the integer euclidian division so that below 210,000 $B÷210,000 = 0$ and $220,000÷210,000 = 1$ etc.

-Similarly, in the Proof of Carbon Reduction consensus the reduction factor at block $B$ is calculated as
+Similarly, in the Proof of Climate awaReness consensus the reduction factor at block $B$ is calculated as

 $$ f_{b+1} = {1 \over { 2^{M_b / {10^6 } } }}$$